aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to SXC via C# or Online App" h2=".NET API for PPTM to SXC conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert a PPTM file to SXC.
+This can be done in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPTM file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write, and manipulate PowerPoint presentations without the need for Microsoft PowerPoint.
+It provides a wide range of features and capabilities, including the ability to export PPTM to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to SXC.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write, and manipulate Excel spreadsheets without the need for Microsoft Excel.
+It provides a wide range of features and capabilities, including the ability to convert HTML to SXC.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+By using Aspose.Total for .NET, developers can easily convert PPTM files to SXC within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and straightforward way to convert PPTM to SXC in two simple steps.
+Firstly, by using Aspose.Slides for .NET, developers can export PPTM to HTML.
+After that, by using Aspose.Cells for .NET, developers can convert HTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}